edom/work/edom.github.io/other.md

 - I am regrouping the contents in this website from by-topic to by-task.
 - This page contains the old grouping that I haven't moved.
+- This page is also a staging area, a queue, a scratchpad, for the things I shall process later.
 - [Computer science]({% link compsci.md %})
     - Learning computer science
         - [WP:Computer science](https://en.wikipedia.org/wiki/Computer_science)